 - Edamame and soybeans

 Oil and Fats (2tbsp per day)

-- Vegetable and seed oils, such as corn, flaxseed, grape seed, peanut, safflower, sesame and soybean oil.
+- Vegetable and seed oils include corn, flaxseed, grape seed, peanut, safflower, sesame, and soybean oil.

 Beverages (Moderate caffeine intake)